MicrosoftDocs/MIMDocs/MIMDocs/reference/mim2016-password-management.md

     synchronization is enabled, the RPC server on the server running MIM is started, enabling it to receive notifications from the password change notification service.
 RPC dynamically selects a range of ports to use.
-If you require FIM to communicate with the Active Directory forest through a firewall, you must open a range of ports.
+If you require MIM to communicate with the Active Directory forest through a firewall, you must open a range of ports.

 -   **Password extension DLL** – The password extension DLL provides a way to